flupes/svplume/journey.md

 ---

-{% responsive_image path: assets/media/imgs/journey/Journey_Plume_Construction.jpg alt: construction class: img-right %}
+{% picture journey/Journey_Plume_Construction.jpg --alt construction --img class="img-right" %}
 ## 2001-2002: Plume's Construction

 Plume was built at the Nor'Sea Yachts boatshop in Ontario (CA).
 We bought her as